Skip to content

 Basic Usage

-python cli_interface.py /path/to/your/images
+python cli.py /path/to/your/images --model Arabidopsis

 Common Examples